 Housing pathways for young people

-Everyone needs a place to call home, but many young people in our communities face challenges accessing housing.
+Everyone needs a place to call home, but young people in our communities can face challenges accessing housing.

-Under the Housing and Homelessness Action Plan 2021-2025 (PDF, 3466.73 KB), we will help vulnerable young people to achieve social and economic independence through an integrated framework of housing with support.
-The framework will help to facilitate multi-agency service responses and involve young people and specialist support services in developing future responses.
+Under the Housing and Homelessness Action Plan 2021–2025 (PDF, 3466.73 KB), we committed to help vulnerable young people to achieve social and economic independence through an integrated framework of housing with support.

-In 2020–21, we allocated $36.1 million (ex-GST) in Homelessness Program funding to 39 non-government organisations to deliver 61 specialist homelessness services across Queensland providing a range of support services specifically for young people.
+This is in addition to the $40.6 million (GST exclusive) in Homelessness Program funding in 2022/23 allocated to 40 non-government organisations to deliver 63 specialist homelessness services across Queensland providing a range of support services specifically for young people.
 These supports include temporary supported accommodation and tenancy sustainment services.

 In early 2021, Brisbane Housing Company completed a new 32-unit affordable housing complex at Woolloongabba in partnership with the department.
 Five of the 32 units are for young people, with dedicated tenancy support provided by Brisbane Youth Service.